Hester Leggatt

-Hester May Murray Leggatt (1905 – 26 July 1995) was a British MI5 employee.
+Hester May Murray Leggatt (20 December 1905 – 26 July 1995) was a British MI5 employee.
+During World War II, she was an administrative assistant in the department managing Double Cross agents.

+According to some historians, Leggatt contributed false love letters to the deception mission Operation Mincemeat.
+In popular culture, she was originally portrayed by Jak Malone in the musical Operation Mincemeat and by Penelope Wilton in the film of the same name.

 Life and career

-Leggatt was born in British India in 1905.
+Leggatt was born in British India in 1905, the youngest child of parents Ernest Hugh Every Leggatt and Jessie Murray.
 Her brother, Bill Leggatt, was a lieutenant colonel in the British Army, serving in the Royal Artillery during the Second World War.
 Before the First World War, her family returned to the United Kingdom, where she attended Tormead School and Wycombe Abbey.
 She completed secretarial training at St James' Secretarial College in London.
 In the early 1930s, Leggatt worked as a secretary for Osbert Sitwell and for the Golden Cockerel Press.

 During the Second World War, she worked as an administrative assistant for the B1a section of MI5, which was responsible for managing Double Cross agents.
 According to an account by Jean Leslie, a younger secretary in the section, Leggatt headed the secretarial unit with the utmost seriousness, demanding "absolute obedience and perfect efficiency" from the other administrative assistants.

 As the most senior woman in the department, Leggatt may have been tasked with writing false love letters for the British deception mission Operation Mincemeat.
 According to Ben Macintyre these were written by Leggatt; Denis Smyth identifies the author as Paddy Bennett, later Lady Ridsdale, who claimed she had written them.
 The letters, alongside fake intelligence documents, were planted on a corpse dressed as a Royal Marine major in a ruse to trick Hitler into moving troops out of Sicily.
 Although Leggatt was unmarried, and would remain so for the rest of her life, the letters she may have written in the guise of a fictional fiancée named Pam were described as "chattering pastiches of a young woman madly in love, and with little time for grammar".